Chuckatuck Volunteer Fire Department Scholarship

 Award Criteria

-• Reside within the geographic boundaries of the Chuckatuck Volunteer Fire Department’s historic service area; and either be a graduating senior from King’s Fork High School, Nansemond–Suffolk Academy, Suffolk Christian Academy, Smithfield High School, Windsor High School, or Isle of Wight Academy located in Isle of Wight County, or be a home-schooled student residing in the historic service area.
+- Reside within the geographic boundaries of the Chuckatuck Volunteer Fire Department’s historic service area (click here for map and street list); AND either be a graduating senior from King’s Fork High School, Nansemond–Suffolk Academy, Suffolk Christian Academy, Smithfield High School, Windsor High School, or Isle of Wight Academy, or be a home-schooled student residing in the historic service area.

-• Have a cumulative GPA of 2.5 or better.
+- Have a cumulative weighted GPA of 2.5 or better.

 The CVFD Story